GoldDominik893/liberatube/README.md

 provided by third parties.
 We strongly recommend you abide by the valid official regulations in your country.
 Furthermore, we refuse liability for any inappropriate use of Liberatube, such as illegal downloading.
-This tool is provided to you in the spirit of free, open software.
+This tool is provided to you in the spirit of free, open source software.

 You may view the LICENSE in which this software is provided to you [here](./LICENSE).